gokcenkarasu/oracleDBTester/README.md

  	There are 3 Classes to run this jar program.

 	**** 1- ConnectionInfo = This is static abstraction class to use collecting data from getting user.
-	**** 2- ConnectionOracle = This includes runnable method and is using to get some information from user.
+	**** 2- ConnectionOracle = This includes runnable method and is using to get some information from user. it has time units sleep method to wait thread until wait to runnig containers.
 	**** 3- OracleConTest = This is main method which include all conenctions methods.